-Instead, the chamber turned around and filed a lawsuit against the Drainage District to try and block the fee completely by insisting that it is a tax.
-Then Mesa County joined the chamber’s lawsuit and they all ganged up on the Drainage District.
+Instead, the chamber turned filed a lawsuit against the Drainage District to try and block the fee completely by insisting that it is a tax.
+Then Mesa County joined the chamber’s lawsuit and both entities ganged up on the Drainage District.

-Mesa County is Suing the Drainage District?
-Over Problems the County Helped Create?
+Mesa County is suing the Drainage District?
+Over problems the County itself helped create?

 Yup, that’s right.

 Now, think about this for a minute:

 The County that waived drainage fees right and left for developers for decades is suing the G.V.
 Drainage District for levying a fee to deal with the problems the County created by failing to charge drainage fees.

 So the County is suing the Drainage District over problems the County itself created.